 Business combinations are critical events that come with numerous accounting and reporting complexities.
-Riveron has earned a reputation as a trusted advisor by contributing accounting expertise and applying best practices to ensure successful transactions.
+Riveron has earned a reputation as a trusted advisor by contributing expertise in accounting for business combinations and applying best practices to ensure successful transactions.

-Riveron gains a comprehensive understanding of the transaction to develop a roadmap addressing all potential accounting and reporting topics.
-Our expertise ranges from advising on common matters such as identifying the acquirer or measuring the consideration transferred, to more difficult challenges like analyzing and advising on complex financial instruments or legal structures.
-Riveron’s approach simplifies the complex, helps resolve key transactional accounting issues and establishes a sustainable, go-forward reporting environment.
+Riveron gains a comprehensive understanding of the transaction to develop a roadmap addressing all potential accounting and reporting topics related to business combinations for companies.
+Our combination accounting expertise ranges from advising on common matters such as identifying the acquirer or measuring the consideration transferred, to more difficult challenges like analyzing and advising on complex financial instruments or legal structures.
+Riveron’s approach simplifies the complex, helps resolve key transactional issues in accounting for combinations and establishes a sustainable, go-forward reporting environment.

-We support companies through business combination events with a variety of services, including:
+We support companies through business combination events with a variety of solutions, including:

 - Opening balance sheet and purchase price allocation